Welcome to Dr. Chaudhuri's Lab

 Dr. Chaudhuri’s other research interest is the areas of multiscale modeling of biological systems.
 His focus is in the development of high performance molecular modeling algorithms to gain a fundamental understanding of nanoscale transport and thermodynamics.
 He intends to employ numerical tools and mathematical approaches to integrate models from micro-scales to macroscales in a seamless fashion to build quantitatively predictive models of complex biological behaviors such as transdermal or pulmonary activity, embryonic development and cancer.

-- US Food and Drug Administration (FDA): Co-PI: B. Chaudhuri, PI: Diane Burgess, A continuous manufacturing platform for complex dosage form, September 2017 to August 2020.
+- New Funding from US Food and Drug Administration (FDA): Co-PI: B. Chaudhuri, PI: D. Burgess, A continuous manufacturing platform for complex dosage form, September 2017 to August 2020.